jpreardon/float-plan/WORKLOG.md

 - "Remember me" from more than one browser
 - Allow users to edit their own profiles
 - [Friendly forwarding](https://www.railstutorial.org/book/updating_and_deleting_users#sec-friendly_forwarding)
+- Better guest handling

 ## 2019-06-01

 - Add a guest textbox to float plans, this is temporary.

+Time to figure out how to separate checkouts and checkins.
+Float plans happen in two parts: Checkout and Checkin.
+The float plan should be editable to skippers until they complete the checkin (so they can add/remove crew etc.).
+When creating a new plan, we should only show the form fields needed for checkout.
+Once that is submitted, the edit form should show the first part of the form as read-only, and the second part as editable, with buttons to complete the check-in.
+The first part of the should be made editable behind an edit button or something.

+- Clean up the show form, refactor into partials for the first and last part of the plan form.

 ## 2019-05-29